Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters - Intro.md

 and subtract 11 from any odd-numbered score.
 (Exceptions are noted in the Combat section of a creature's descriptive text.)

+### Strength
-**Strength:** Quadrupeds can carry heavier loads than bipeds can.
+Quadrupeds can carry heavier loads than bipeds can.
 Any creature with four or more motive limbs can carry a load as a quadruped, even if it does not necessarily use all the limbs at once.

+### Intelligence
-**Intelligence:** A creature can speak all the languages mentioned in its description, plus one additional language per point of Intelligence bonus.
+A creature can speak all the languages mentioned in its description, plus one additional language per point of Intelligence bonus.
 Any creature with an Intelligence score of 3 or higher understands at least one language (Common, unless noted otherwise).

+### Nonabilities
-**Nonabilities:** Some creatures lack certain ability scores.
+Some creatures lack certain ability scores.
 These creatures do not have an ability score of 0---they lack the ability altogether.
 The modifier for a nonability is +0.